-When we do that, we deliver world-class research with real impact: in the UK’s 2008 Research Assessment Exercise (RAE), Bartlett research staff achieved the greatest proportion of 4* (ie. world-leading) ratings overall of any faculty in the built environment field.
+When we do that, we deliver world-class research with real impact: in the UK’s 2014 Research Excellence Framework exercise (REF), Bartlett research staff produced the largest quantity of 4* world-leading research outputs of any university submitting to the Architecture, Built Environment and Planning sub-panel.

 Explore the MPhil/PhD pages under our individual schools and sections to discover the diversity of recent Bartlett research, from smart cities, housing and the office of the future to renewable energy in China, urban poverty and the hydrogen economy.